 Hyperdisk volumes use the NVMe or SCSI storage interface, depending on the VM machine type.

-Hyperdisk Balanced: (Preview) Hyperdisk Balanced is the best fit for most workloads.
+For most workloads, use Hyperdisk Balanced.
 Hyperdisk Balanced is a good fit for a wide range of use cases such as LOB applications, web applications, and medium-tier databases that don't require the performance of Hyperdisk Extreme.
+Use Hyperdisk Balanced for applications where multiple VMs in the same zone simultaneously require write access to the same disk.

-Hyperdisk Extreme: For performance-critical applications, where Extreme Persistent Disk does not provide enough performance, use Hyperdisk Extreme disks.
-Hyperdisk Extreme disks feature higher maximum IOPS and throughput, and offer high performance for the most demanding workloads, such as high performance databases.
+For performance-critical applications, use Hyperdisk Extreme if Extreme Persistent Disk isn't supported or doesn't provide enough performance.
+Hyperdisk Extreme disks feature higher maximum IOPS and throughput along with low sub-millisecond latencies, and offer high performance for the most demanding workloads, such as high performance databases.

-Hyperdisk Throughput: Hyperdisk Throughput lets you flexibly provision capacity and throughput as needed for your scale-out workloads, such as Hadoop and Kafka.
+For scale-out analytics workloads like Hadoop and Kafka, cold storage, and data drives for cost sensitive apps, use Hyperdisk Throughput.
+Hyperdisk Throughput lets you flexibly provision capacity and throughput as needed.
 Hyperdisk Throughput offers increased efficiency and reduced TCO compared to Standard Persistent Disk volumes.
-Hyperdisk Throughput is recommended for scale-out analytics, data drives for cost sensitive apps, and cold storage.
+For details, see Throughput for Hyperdisk Throughput.

 How Hyperdisk storage works